Freelance graphic designer and SEO

 This strategy has reaped rewards as I have been employed by some great clients this year (Accenture and MasterCard, for example) who have asked me to help them on a variety of interesting projects.
 All because they found me on Google, or some similar search engine.

-Such is the unpredictable nature of SEO (Search Engine Optimisation).
+The nature of SEO (Search Engine Optimisation) is unpredictable.
 It’s not an exact science as it takes a bit of luck to second guess Google’s secret algorithm – the mathematical equation that uses certain information from a website in order to define its rankings – and get on the first page of search results.

 Hi Rob,